-In an effort to prepare healthful and nourishing meals for my family, I have been striving to introduce more whole grain and fiber-rich foods into our daily meals.
+In an effort to prepare healthful and nourishing meals for my family, I have been trying to introduce more whole grain and fiber-rich foods into our daily meals.
 This salad is wonderfully filling and tasty.
 I find it especially pleasant to have a whole meal salad when the weather becomes hot and humid.
-Most of the preparation (cooking the rices) can be done in the evening before your meal or early in the morning before temperatures soar.
+Most of the preparation (cooking the two kinds of rice) can be done in the evening before your meal or early in the morning before temperatures soar.

-Note that cooking times will vary based on the method used for cooking/preparing the wild and brown rices.
+Note that cooking times will vary based on the method used for cooking/preparing the wild and brown rice.

 - 1 pkg.
 (10 oz.) frozen chopped spinach, thawed

 - 1/2 cup slivered almonds, toasted